javierbrea/eslint-plugin-boundaries/docs/rules/entry-point.md

   * `target`: `<element matchers>` If the element being imported matches with this, then the rule will be executed to know if it allows/disallows the `import`.
 If not, the rule is skipped.
   * `disallow`: `<string>` A [`micromatch` pattern](https://github.com/micromatch/micromatch).
 If the element being imported matches with this, then the result of the rule will be "disallow", and the import will be notified as an `eslint` error (this value can be overwritten by a next rule returning "allow")
   * `allow`: `<string>` A [`micromatch` pattern](https://github.com/micromatch/micromatch).
 If the element being imported matches with this, then the result of the rule will be "allow", and the import will not be notified as an `eslint` error (this value can be overwritten by a next rule returning "disallow")
+  * `importKind`: `<string>` Optional.
+It is useful only when using TypeScript, as it allows to define if the rule applies when the dependency is being imported as a value or as a type.
+It can be also defined as an array of strings, or a micromatch pattern.
+Note that possible values to match with are `"value"`, `"type"` or `"typeof"`.
   * `message`: `<string>` Custom error message only for this rule.
 Read ["error messages"](#error-messages) for further info.

 ##### Options example